JSJ decomposition for handlebody-knots: Characteristic submanifolds

-We now describe an alternative characterization of characteristic submanifolds, a corollary of \cite[Theorem $2.9.3$]{CanMcC:04}; we first recall the notion of simpleness. \begin{definition} A manifold $(X,\bp x)$ with boundary-pattern is simple if any component of a characteristic submanifold of $(X,\cbp x)$ is a regular neighborhood of a square, annulus or torus in $\bp x$. \end{definition} \begin{theorem} Given a full $\F$-manifold $W\subset M$, then $W$ is a characteristic submanifold for $M$ if and only if, for every component $Y\subset (\Compl W,\pbp m)$, $Y$ either is simple or is a cylindrical shell. \end{theorem}
+The following, a direct consequence of \cite[Theorem $2.9.3$]{CanMcC:04}, gives an alternative description of characteristic submanifolds in terms of simple manifolds. \begin{definition} A manifold $(X,\bp x)$ with boundary-pattern is simple if any component of a characteristic submanifold of $(X,\cbp x)$ is a regular neighborhood of a square, annulus or torus in $\bp x$. \end{definition} \begin{theorem} Given a full $\F$-manifold $W\subset M$, $W$ is a characteristic submanifold for $M$ if and only if, for every component $Y\subset (\Compl W,\pbp m)$, $Y$ either is simple or is a cylindrical shell. \end{theorem}

-Below we examine topological properties of submanifolds of $M$ that can be I- or Seifert fibered.
+We examine topological properties of submanifolds of $M$ that can be I- or Seifert fibered.

 \begin{lemma} Let $X$ be an essential codimension-zero submanifold of $M$.
 Then $g(\partial X)=1$ if and only if $(X,\cbp x)$ can be Seifert fibered over an $n$-faced disk with at most one exceptional fiber, and $\bp x$ non-empty and containing disjoint elements; additionally, it has exactly one exceptional fiber when $n=2$. \end{lemma} \begin{proof} The direction ``$\Leftarrow$'' is clear.
 To see the direction ``$\Rightarrow$'', note first that by the essentiality of $X$ and the boundary-pattern $\bphi$ on $M$, the intersection $X\cap \partial M$ is non-empty and consists of disjoint annuli $A_1,\dots, A_m$ in $\partial X$.
 This implies $X$ is a solid torus by the atoroidality of $M$.
 Since $M$ is $\partial$-irreducible, $H_1(A_i)\rightarrow H_1(X)$ cannot be trivial, and therefore, $(X,\cbp x)$ can be Seifert fibered over an $n$-faced disk $(D,\bp d)$ with $n=2m>0$.
 In the case $n=2$, by the essentaility of $\bm X$, the Seifert fibering must contain at least one exceptional fiber. \end{proof}